Montel Williams Hospitalized After Over-Exerting Himself While Exercising

 Williams is a television personality, radio talk show host, and actor.
 He is best known as the host of The Montel Williams Show, for which he received a Daytime Emmy Award for Outstanding Talk Show Host, and then was nominated for Outstanding Talk Show Host in 2002, followed by the show as a whole being nominated for Outstanding Talk Show in 2001 and 2002.
 Most recently Williams has associated himself with the Partnership for Prescription Assistance (PPA) as a spokesperson.

 A father of four, Williams was diagnosed with Multiple Sclerosis (MS), which affects the central nervous system, in 1999.
-Symptoms of the debilitating condition include vision loss, pain, fatigue and impaired coordination.
+Symptoms of the debilitating condition include vision loss, pain, fatigue, and impaired coordination.

 Due to this health issue, Williams is also a contributing member of the non-profit MS Foundation, which he founded after being diagnosed.
 The television host is also noted for his service in both the U.S. Marine Corps and the U.S. Navy, from which he was honorably discharged after 22 years of service.